21 November 2018

 Schematic of Hun Jiang Long, from 'Tian Gong Kai Wu (《天工開物》)'.

-Hun Jiang Long is the anchored version of Shui Di Long Wang Pao.
+Hun Jiang Long was the anchored version of Shui Di Long Wang Pao.
 First recorded by Song Ying Xing (宋應星) in his phenomenal encyclopedia Tian Gong Kai Wu (《天工開物》) in 1637, this weapon probably saw service for quite some time even before that, as weapons based on identical principle and application were already in use as early as 1549.

 No comments: